robertmartin8/PyPortfolioOpt/docs/ExpectedReturns.rst

     .. autofunction:: james_stein_shrinkage

-        A surprising result in statistics is that the the MLE estimator for a 3+ dimensional Normal distribution is an *inadmissible* estimator.
+        A surprising result in statistics is that the MLE estimator for a 3+ dimensional Normal distribution is an *inadmissible* estimator.
 That is, there exists an estimator :math:`\hat{\mu}^{JS}` such that: